-What is TPS?
+What is TPS

-Temporary Protected Status (TPS) is a form of immigration status for people in the USA.
-TPS is for people who cannot go back to their home country because of danger.
-These may include armed conflict, environmental disasters, or other temporary dangers.
-This status is only available for people from certain countries.
+Temporary Protected Status (TPS) is a form of immigration status for people already in the United States.
+TPS is for people who cannot go back to their home country because of danger, such as an armed conflict or environmental disaster.

-- You can stay in the USA legally for a set period of time
+- Stay in the U.S. legally for a period of time

-- You can apply for a work permit in the USA
+- Apply for a work permit in the U.S.

-- You can apply for a document to travel outside the USA
+- Apply to travel outside of the U.S.

-- You will be protected from detention and deportation
+- Be protected from detention and deportation

-You cannot get any of the benefits of TPS until your application is approved.
 TPS is temporary.
 It does not give you lawful permanent status, citizenship, or any permanent immigration status.

-Who could get TPS El Salvador?
+Who can have TPS for El Salvador?

 You must have met the following requirements:

-- Be a national of El Salvador, or a person without nationality who lived in El Salvador for a long time before arriving in the USA
+- Be a national of El Salvador or a person without nationality who lived in El Salvador for a long time before arriving in the USA

-- Have lived only in the USA since February 13, 2001
+- Lived only in the U.S. since Feb.
+13, 2001

-- Have not left the USA since March 9, 2001
+- Did not leave the U.S. since Mar.
+9, 2001

-You may not be eligible if you have committed certain crimes.
+You may not have been eligible if you committed certain crimes.

 Work permits are available to people with TPS and are known as an Employment Authorization Document (EAD).
 It shows employers that you are allowed to work in the USA.
-You can apply for a work permit by filing Form I-765, Request for Employment Authorization with USCIS.

 Travel permits are available to people with TPS.
 It is known as advanced parole.
 It shows immigration officials that you are allowed to travel abroad and back to the USA.

-You can apply for a travel permit by filing Form I-131, Application for Travel Document.
-Follow the instructions on the Federal Register notice when applying for a travel permit.
+You can apply for a travel permit by filing Form I-131.
+Follow the Federal Register notice instructions when applying for a travel permit.

-What happens when TPS El Salvador expires?
+What happens when TPS expires?

 If you did not have a legal immigration status before you applied for TPS, you may become undocumented.
 You can apply for another form of immigration status if you are eligible.